Summary

 Notable Quotes

-"We had one researcher for every designers, with some groups having one for every 10 or 15."
+"We had one researcher for every 10 designers, sometimes even one for every 15."

 More Videos